Public transport in Otago: History of public transport in Otago

 In early February 2024, Ritchies introduced 11 Yutong E10 battery electric buses to its fleet in Dunedin, which were originally planned to enter service in October 2023.
 Each bus cost between $500,000 and $700 000, and operate on some of the city's steepest routes.
 There was initially slight concern about how much charging the buses would need, but this concern was eliminated when the buses proved to be able to run all day on a single charge, although Ritchie's says it can charge them midday if needed.
 Prior to this, for the month of October in 2021 Otago Regional Council trialled an electric bus in Dunedin, to test its abilities on steep terrain and on the motorway.

 From March 2024 onward, live electronic arrivals boards will be installed in Dunedin and Queenstown.

-By early September 2025, GoBus had relocated most of its Dunedin operations to the bus depot at the former PlaceMakers site on Portsmouth Drive.
-The Dunedin City Council indicated that it was exploring options for redeveloping the Princes Street site.